backoffice-plus/e-invoice-validator/README.md

 > This tool and the information provided are offered as-is, without any guarantees or warranties.
 While we strive for accuracy,
 >  we highly recommend verifying compliance and correctness using official documentation and sources.

+With the Wachstumschancengesetz (2024), Germany introduced mandatory electronic invoicing for B2B transactions using a phased approach:

+Effective from **2025-01-01**:
+* Paper invoices no longer take precedence.
+* All businesses may send electronic invoices (in a legally compliant format).
+* All businesses must be able to receive electronic invoices.
+* Other formats (e.g., PDF) may be used if both parties agree.

+From **2027-01-01**:
+* Businesses with annual turnover > €800,000 must send electronic invoices.
+* Businesses with turnover ≤ €800,000 may continue using other invoice formats.

+From **2028-01-01**
+* All businesses must send electronic invoices.
+* Existing systems must comply with legal requirements.

+As a business receiving e-invoices, you are required to validate that each invoice complies with the European standard EN 16931.

+This project helps you do exactly that.

-We have gathered all relevant information and packaged it into an easy-to-use, preconfigured e-invoice validation service, conveniently delivered as a Docker container tailored specifically for use in Germany.
+We’ve bundled everything you need into a preconfigured, easy-to-use validation service, delivered as a Docker container, specifically tailored for use in Germany.

-This project leverages the official [KoSIT validator](https://github.com/itplr-kosit/validator) and includes multiple configurations to cover the range of all needed invoicing scenarios.
+Under the hood, it uses the official [KoSIT validator](https://github.com/itplr-kosit/validator)  and includes multiple configurations to support all relevant invoicing scenarios.

 ## Usage